etsangsplk/hashgraph-ledger/README.md

       var tx = {
         contract: myContract,
-        parentBlockHash: ledgerStatus.currentBlockHash,
-        args: { /* args to pass to the contract*/}
+        args: { /* args to pass to the contract*/ },
+        publicKey: myPublicKey
       }

-      var serializedTransaction = Ledger.serializeAndSign(tx, './path_to_private_key.pem', 'passphrase');
+      // Turn the transaction into a string, ready to be sent over the network. var serializedTransaction = Ledger.serializeAndSign(tx, myPrivateKey, 'passphrase');

-      // At this point, the transaction is just a signed string.
-Sending it to a node on the network is not implemented yet.
-      // This will execute the transaction only on the local database. return Ledger.sendTransaction(serializedTransaction);
+      // This will execute the transaction on the local database only since networking is not implemented yet. return Ledger.sendTransaction(serializedTransaction);

     })